Covid-19 Coronavirus

 Bribery Act

 The Bribery Act 2010 aims to tackle bribery and corruption in both the private and public sectors.
 Manx Care welcomes the Act and the Board is keen to ensure compliance.
-One of the six principles of the Act demands that there is top level commitment in the organisation to the prevention of bribery.
+One of the principles of the Act demands that there is top level commitment in the organisation to the prevention of bribery.
 To this end, there is a clearly identified executive director lead on behalf of the Board, i.e. the Finance Director.

 As a publicly funded health and social care organisation we follow good ethical business practices and have robust controls in place to prevent bribery.
 Work is also underway to update policies and consolidate initiatives.
-However, the Board is not complacent, and it is important that all of our employees, contractors and agents comply with Manx Care policies and procedures, particularly with regard to procurement and also the strict limitations and controls on hospitality, sponsorship and gifts.
+However, the Board is not complacent, and it is important that all of our employees, contractors and agents comply with Manx Care policies and procedures, particularly with regard to procurement and the strict limitations and controls on hospitality, sponsorship and gifts.

-On behalf of Manx Care, I confirm our commitment to ensuring that all staff are aware of their responsibilities in relation to the prevention of bribery and corruption and that the risk of Manx Care exposure to acts of bribery is mitigated.
+On behalf of Manx Care, I confirm our commitment to ensuring that all staff are aware of their responsibilities in relation to the prevention of bribery and corruption and that the risk of Manx Care's exposure to acts of bribery is mitigated.

 Teresa Cope, Chief Executive